Loni, Ghaziabad: Rail

 Loni is also connected via railway.
 Its main stations are the Noli Railway Station (NOLI), Behta Hazipur Halt (BHHZ), Nursratabad Kharkhari (NTG), and Gotra Halt (GTRA).
-NOLI, which is within the Northern Railway zone of Indian Railways, is close to old Delhi and Ghaziabad railway stations, and connects Loni to Delhi through Shahdara on the Shamli Saharanpur route).
+NOLI, which is within the Northern Railway zone of Indian Railways, is close to old Delhi and Ghaziabad railway stations, and connects Loni to Delhi through Shahdara on the Shamli Saharanpur route.
 NOLI handles over 26 trains and serves about 12,000 passengers every day.
 There are four intercity trains that start from or pass through NOLI.
 A warehouse of the Food Corporation of India (FCI) at the station is now used as a container depot.

 Delhi Metro

 Loni is now connected with Metro services through the Pink Line.
 The DMRC has a station within Loni, at Shiv Vihar, which is on a 3 km extension of the Yamuna Vihar line to Shiv Vihar, in the third phase of expansion of the Metro network under the Pink Line with Metro feeder bus service.
 The Shiv Vihar station is serving large part of Loni which was previously dependent on shared auto.
-Shiv Vihar station is catering to a large number of commuters from Loni, with its population of at least 500,000 people.
+Shiv Vihar station caters to a large number of commuters from Loni, with its population of at least 500,000 people.
 It is also close to Delhi, just 8 km from the Shahdara and Seelampur Metro stations.